-A soothing and anti-ageing ingredients in a bottle.
-This will boost the anti-ageing effect as well as reduce the side effect of your other retinoid products.
+Soothing and anti-ageing ingredients in this bottle will boost the anti-ageing effect and reduce the side effect of your other retinoid products.

 Keep Cool Bamboo Soothe Serum

-Their blend of 66% bamboo water, centella asiatica and hyaluronic acid can help you conquer the irritating and dryness side effect of your retinoid.
+Their blend of 66% bamboo water, Centella Asiatica and hyaluronic acid can help you conquer the irritating and drying side effect of your retinoid.